-Making a list of abortion pros and cons can be helpful for analyzing all the rational aspects of a decision.
-In doing so, you will be able to take stock of your thoughts and concerns — and realize which ones appeal to you the most.
+Making a list of abortion pros and cons can help analyze all the rational aspects of a decision.
+In doing so, you will be able to take stock of your worries and concerns — as well as any pleasant thoughts — and realize which ones are most meaningful to you.

-While this list is a perfect place to start, it need not be the end-all be-all.
+While this list is a perfect place to start, it need not be the end-all-be-all.
 This decision is multifaceted and involves more than meets the eye.
 As well as limiting the decision-making process to the rational, focusing on a list can also encourage brooding.
-This would obscure one’s view, rather than leading to increased clarity.
+This would obscure one’s view, rather than lead to increased clarity.

 Guard yourself against this by laying your list aside, once in a while.
 Take a walk or do something else which allows you to distance yourself from overpowering thoughts.
 Your heart also needs a voice in the matter.
 But your deepest desires only become audible, when everything else quiets down.

-It may be helpful to use colors or symbols in order to create categories: Which aspect is about to change?
+It may be helpful to use colors or symbols to create categories as you ask yourself: Which aspect is about to change?
 Which issue could be easily tackled and taken care of?
 Which argument would change if I received support?
 Which point is most important to me, placing all others in the shade?

 I Have Made My List of Pros and Cons — Now What?